humdrum-tools/humdrum-documentation/guide/ch11/index.md

 *-
 ```

-Note that this output doesn't quite conform to the `**kern` syntax: the
+Note that this output doesn't quite conform to the <span class="rep">kern</span> syntax: the
 barlines have been duplicated as double-stops, and the durations aren't
 right for multiple-stops.
 We can clean up the output using
 <span class="tool">humsed</span>, but the incoherent durations won't